Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 Without a value, *set* returns the content of the variable.

 *unset* deletes variables.
-It is is also used to delete Draw variables.
+It is also used to delete Draw variables.

 **Example:**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}